"Strange! I just realized that Lex Luthor has the same initials as Lana Lang! LL! — Will Luthor become a great scientist? Or... a criminal?"

 - Most, if not all of the villains on GaoGaiGar have names that start with the letter P.

-- And the other main protagonists still have their names starting with a "jo" sound, as per the title reference.
+- JoJo's Bizarre Adventure: Jonathan, Joseph, Jotaro, Josuke, Giorno, Jolyne, Johnny, Josuke.
+The main protagonists of the Joestar family have their first/last names with a "Jo" sound, as per the title reference.

-- Naruto has Hisashi, Hizashi, Hinata and Hanabi Hyuuga, and Neji.
+- Naruto has Hisashi, Hizashi, Hinata and Hanabi Hyuga, and Neji.

 - There's also the trio of Ino, Shikamaru, and Chouji whose dads' names also start with the same two syllables (Inoichi, Shikaku, and Chouza) as part of their shared theme of being named after Hanafuda cards.